MicrosoftDocs/defender-docs/exposure-management/classify-critical-assets.md

 ms.date: 11/28/2023
 ---

-# Classify assets as critical
+# Work with critical assets

-[Microsoft Security Exposure Manager](microsoft-security-exposure-management) helps keep your business critical assets secure and available.
+[Microsoft Security Exposure Manager](microsoft-security-exposure-management.md) helps keep your business critical assets secure and available.
 This article describes how to work with critical assets.

 [!INCLUDE [prerelease](../includes//prerelease.md)]